Pushdown computations in PolyBase

-The operators BETWEEN, NOT, IN, and LIKE might be pushed-down.
+LIKE might be pushed down.
 The actual behavior depends on how the query optimizer rewrites the operator expressions as a series of statements that use basic relational operators.

 The query in this example has multiple predicates that can be pushed down to Hadoop.
 SQL Server can push map-reduce jobs to Hadoop to perform the predicate